U.S. flag

 For guidance on the eligibility of law enforcement agencies at institutions of higher education to receive both State Homeland Security Program (SHSP) and Urban Area security Initiative (UASI) funding for eligible activities, refer to the Information Bulletin 504 issued by FEMA.
 For information on programs that provide funding for target hardening and protection against targeted violence, see the Nonprofit Security Grant Program (NSGP), Homeland Security Grant Program (HSCP), and the Targeted Violence and Terrorism Prevention Grant Program (TVTP) below.

 • Nonprofit Security Grant Program (NSGP).
 NSGP provides funding support for target hardening and other physical security enhancements and activities to nonprofit organizations that are at high risk of terrorist attack.
 The intent is to integrate nonprofit preparedness activities with broader state and local preparedness efforts.
 It is also designed to promote coordination and collaboration in emergency preparedness activities among public and private community representatives, as well as state and local government agencies.
-The application period opened on April, 16, 2024.
-The application deadline for nonprofit organizations is determined by your State Administrative Agency (SAA).
-Contact your SAA for details on the application deadline.
+If you have questions please contact your State Administrative Agency (SAA).

 • Homeland Security Grant Program (HSGP).
 HSGP includes a suite of risk-based grants to assist state, local, tribal, and territorial efforts in preventing, protecting against, mitigating, responding to and recovering from acts of terrorism and other threats.
 This grant provides grantees with the resources required for implementation of the National Preparedness System and working toward the National Preparedness Goal of a secure and resilient nation.
 Law enforcement agencies at institutions of higher education (e.g., public and private colleges and universities) are eligible to receive both State Homeland Security Program (SHSP) and Urban Area Security Initiative (UASI) funding, both of which are part of HSGP, for eligible activities as subrecipients.
-The application period opened on April 16, 2024.
-Completed applications must be submitted by no later than 5 p.m.
-ET on June 24, 2024.
-The application deadline for subrecipients is determined by your State Administrative Agency (SAA).
-Contact your SAA for details on the application deadline.
+If you have questions please contact your State Administrative Agency (SAA).

 • Targeted Violence and Terrorism Prevention Grant Program (TVTP).
 TVTP provides funding for state, local, tribal, and territorial governments; nonprofits; and institutions of higher education with funds to establish or enhance capabilities to prevent targeted violence and terrorism.
 The Center for Prevention Programs and Partnerships (CP3) and the Federal Emergency Management Agency (FEMA) administer the program.
 It is the only federal grant program solely dedicated to helping local communities develop and strengthen their capabilities in this area.
-The application period opened on April 15, 2024.
-DHS will be accepting submissions through May 17, 2024.
+Applications for the 2024 grant cycle are now closed.
+The 2025 grant cycle will open in the spring.

 • Matthew Shepard and James Byrd, Jr. Hate Crimes Program.
 The Shepard-Byrd Hate Crimes Program provides support to state, local, and Tribal law enforcement and prosecution agencies and their partners in conducting outreach, educating practitioners and the public, enhancing victim reporting tools, and investigating and prosecuting hate crimes.
-In FY 2024, applications for programs that actively seek to address hate incidents on college and university campuses will be given priority consideration.
+The application for FY 2024 has closed.
+Please monitor the BJA website for information on the upcoming FY 2025 grant program.

 • Law Enforcement Resource Guide.
 A comprehensive summary of resources for state, local, tribal, territorial, and campus law enforcement partners.
 This resource is available online and highlights DHS resources to all law enforcement, including training, technical assistance support, and grant opportunities to support law enforcement partners to address evolving and emerging threats.